cia-labs/Storage-service/docs.md

 ---
 ---

-# Deploying the Storage Service as a Container
+# Deploying the Storage Service as a Docker Container

 To deploy the storage service as a container, follow these steps: